Holy Prophet Muhammad (upon whom be blessings and peace) has prophesied about several events that will occur

 where he will offer salaam at the Rowzha Mubarak (The Grave of The

 Messenger of Allah Sallallahu alayhi wasallam).

-military operations against the despotic tyrants in the region and defeats them, and from here, he will rule.
+military operations against the despotic tyrants in the region and defeat them.
 The Bayt-ul-Maqdis (Masjid

-al-Aqsa) in Jerusalem will also be rebuilt, and the people of Medina will flock
+al-Aqsa) in Jerusalem will also be rebuilt, and then the Mahdi will move the

-response to this, the Roman forces, in the following year, will break their
+response to this, the Roman forces, in the following year, will start to gather their forces against

-a place known as either A'maq or Dabiq, somewhere near Allepo
+a place known as either Amuq or Dabiq, somewhere near Allepo

 Syria, 960,000 Roman forces would be assembled under 80 banners representing 80